TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

        certificates for you.

-The second subclass allows for connections created by a child process:
+The second subkundi allows for connections created by a child process:

 .. class:: IMAP4_stream(command)

-   This is a subclass derived from :class:`IMAP4` that connects to the ``stdin/stdout`` file descriptors created by passing *command* to ``subprocess.Popen()``.
+   This is a subkundi derived kutoka :class:`IMAP4` that connects to the ``stdin/stdout`` file descriptors created by passing *command* to ``subprocess.Popen()``.